Joel Szabat: Amtrak Board of Directors

+Other Ventures

 Prior to first joining the Department of Transportation, Szabat worked as a Principal Consultant for transportation in the California State Assembly, as a management adviser in the United States Environmental Protection Agency, and for a private sector management consultancy.
 He was a cavalry officer in the U.S. Army, commanding soldiers patrolling the East-West German border during the Cold War.
 Szabat and his wife, Chiling Tong, founded the International Leadership Foundation, a non-profit corporation that promotes the civic awareness, involvement and effectiveness of Asian Americans and Pacific Islanders.

 On January 1, 2023, Joel Szabat joined Strong Port Strategies (SPS) as the President of Aviation Strategies.
 In addition to aviation consulting and airport consulting, Joel also has a maritime, rail, and supply chain background.
 Strong Port Strategies provides port consulting services to help public entities, including port authorities, and private entities, such as marine terminal operators and airlines, navigate the grant application process, and advises companies that want to market their products or services to the transportation sector.